 Using 100% all natural, plant based, farm to face ingredients, Raw Love uses antioxidant ingredients and moisturizes your skin as you use it.
 Another solid formula, Raw Love claims not to melt, even when in the hot sun.
 It goes on white and rubs in clear providing water-resistant SPF 35 protection.

-So there we have it – just a small selection of the reef safe sunscreens available on the market.
+So there we have it – just a small selection of the reef safe sun protection products available on the market.
 When in doubt, remember to carefully check the ingredients list.
-Ideally you’re looking for non-nano (meaning that ingredient particles are above 100 nanometers in size and cannot be ingested by the coral) Mineral sunscreens with natural and organic ingredients.
+Ideally you’re looking for non-nano (meaning that ingredient particles are above 100 nanometers in size and cannot be ingested by the coral) mineral formulas with natural and organic ingredients.
 The absence of oxybenzone and octinoxate are also key.
-The other advantage to using natural sunscreen formulas is that they work straight away when applied to your skin, instead of chemical sunscreens which need an average of 15-20 minutes of activation time before they protect you.
+The other advantage to using natural formulas is that they work straight away when applied to your skin, instead of chemical sunscreens which need an average of 15-20 minutes of activation time before they protect you.
 Please remember to apply thoroughly and to re-apply after spending time in the water.
 A good sunhat and a decent rash guard is also advisable, especially when spending lots of time outdoors.

 Have you made the switch to reef safe sunscreens yet?